Phlegm color is a health indicator.

 Yellow phlegm is a sign that your body is fighting off a mild infection.

-"White blood cells are responsible for fighting infections, and as they get picked up in the mucus, they can cause it to have a yellowish hue," said Dr. Kreel.
+"White blood cells are responsible for fighting infections, and as they get picked up in the mucus, they can cause it to have a yellowish hue," says Dr. Kreel.

-Green phlegm is an indication that your body is fighting off a more serious infection.
-While the green color may be alarming, it is a natural byproduct of the immune system activity necessary to fight off the infection.
+Cough up green phlegm?
+Green mucus is an indication that your body is fighting off a more serious infection.
+While the green color may be alarming, it’s a natural byproduct of the immune system activity necessary to fight off the infection.
 Consider seeing your doctor if your other symptoms are getting worse.

 Red or pink phlegm can be a more serious warning sign.
-Red or pink indicates that there is bleeding in the respiratory tract or lungs.
+Red or pink indicates that there’s bleeding in your respiratory tract or lungs.